City Lit photography projects

 How will I be taught, and will there be any work outside the class?

-You will be expected to develop photographic projects and assignments independently outside the course, and will be encouraged to maintain a web presence of your images for informal critiques.
+The City Lit photography projects course puts equal emphasis on technical skills and ideas-based thinking and you will be expected to develop photographic projects and assignments independently outside the course.
+You will be encouraged to maintain a web presence of your images for informal critiques.

 Are there any other costs?
 Is there anything I need to bring?

 You must have access to a camera that allows full manual control (e.g. any digital SLR camera).
-If you intend to use film be prepared for the substantial film and processing costs, although the course will actually emphasise digital techniques as film is now primarily the domain of art photography.
-City Lit has a range of digital SLR cameras, tripods and lenses which you are welcome to use during the hours of the class.
-You will need a high-capacity memory stick or a portable hard drive for the course – please note PC-formatted hard drives can be read by Apple Macs, but not written to.
+The course will emphasise digital techniques.
+If you intend to use film, you should be prepared for the substantial film and processing costs.
+At City Lit, you will have access to a range of digital SLR cameras, tripods and lenses which you are welcome to use during the hours of the class.
+We cannot lend equipment between classes.

 When I've finished, what course can I do next?

-City Lit has a wide range of practical and theoretical photography courses however, one natural extension would be to progress onto Documentary photography.
+City Lit has a wide range of practical and theoretical photography courses however, one natural extension would be to progress onto Documentary photography or the new Photography Projects: developing studio practice.
+For more details around this course and others, please visit our website.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.